 Apart of the problematic conflation of the points of view of the interviewer/writer on one hand and his interviewee/subject of writing on the other, the item also contains several falsehoods, untrue even according to its own inner anti-Zionist “logic”:

-Mousa posits that Davis “was raised in the Kefar Shemaryahu colony, built on the lands of the Palestinian village Qisarya which was displaced in the Nakba of 1948”; However, the truth is that the community of Kefar Shemaryahu was established in 1937.
+Mousa posits that Davis “was raised in the Kefar Shemaryahu colony, built on the lands of a Palestinian village which was forcibly displaced in the Nakba of 1948”; However, the truth is that the community of Kefar Shemaryahu was established in 1937.
 Even according to Davis’s own autobiography (pp.24-25), the Davis family could not have built their house on top of a 1948-displaced Palestinian village, since his father bought the land in 1939 and began living there in 1943, with the rest of the family joining him not long after.
-Davis also clarifies that although Kefar Shemaryahu expanded onto the deserted lands of a nearby displaced Arab village after the 1948 war, the village’s name was actually Al-Haram (or Sayyidna ‘Ali), not Qisarya (which lied more than 35km to the north).
+Kefar Shemaryahu only expanded onto the deserted lands of the nearby displaced Arab village after the 1948 war.

 Interestingly, Davis claims that his childhood house was, at least up to the publication date of his autobiography in 1990, the “only one place I can genuinely call home”.
 One can only wonder what Mousa, perhaps unable to fathom a single Jewish-immigrant community anywhere in “historic Palestine” as anything but a “colony” that is “built on” Palestinian lands, would say about the legitimacy of such a claimed “home” – even if it was built before 1948.